 - Electrodes connected directly to the brainstem that, when stimulated, alert you to sound

-If you have neurofibromatosis type 2, the surgery is often performed at the same time tumors are removed from the auditory nerves.
+If you have neurofibromatosis type 2, the surgery is often performed at the same time tumors are removed from the hearing (auditory) nerves.

 After the procedure

-After surgery, you will need multiple sessions with an audiologist to adjust the sound processor and learn how to use and interpret the signals.
+After surgery, you'll need many sessions with an audiologist to adjust the sound processor and learn how to use and interpret the signals.
 This process can take many months.
-You will typically see an audiologist every two to four months the first year and annually thereafter.
+You'll generally see an audiologist every two to four months the first year and annually after the first year.

-An auditory brainstem implant doesn't restore normal hearing, but it helps most people distinguish sounds such as telephone rings and car horns.
-Some people get good word recognition, while others get more general sound cues.
-In combination with lip reading, the cues can improve your communication with others.
+An auditory brainstem implant doesn't restore normal hearing.
+But it helps most people distinguish sounds such as telephone rings and car horns.
+Some people have good word recognition, while others get more general sound cues.
+Combined with lip reading, the cues can improve your communication with others.